 A flexible part-time program designed to accommodate the busy schedules of working professionals, the EdS blends online coursework with once-a-month classroom instruction.
-Convenient Saturday classes are held on the UM-Flint campus.

 The EdS is a well-structured program that provides a clear path to your degree and your goals.
 You’ll know exactly which classes to take and when to take them; so you’ll be ready to emerge with your advanced degree in hand in 20 months.

 You’ll complete the EdS with a small cohort of fellow educators who share your passion for educational excellence.
 This cohort structure enables you to develop a strong support network for personal and professional development.
 Coursework emphasizes team-based project work that allows for networking while improving collaborative and communication skills.

 As part of the EdS program, you’ll complete two field-based practicums.
 Relevant to your specific area of leadership interest, these experiences and projects connect you to practicing professionals who mentor and support your success.